netj/3x/docs/tutorial/README.md

 You can easily control by which input variables the results are grouped using the buttons with folder icon labels <i class="icon icon-folder-open-alt"></i> <i class="icon icon-folder-close-alt"></i> on the table header.
-When you make a column expanded (indicated by the open folder icon <i class="icon icon-folder-open-alt"></i>), individual values of that variable will each have its own row in the results table.
-All runs that were executed using the particular value for a row will be grouped and the aggregate values of their outputs will be shown in other columns.
+When you expand a column (indicated by the open folder icon <i class="icon icon-folder-open-alt"></i>), each value of that variable will have its own row in the results table.
+All runs that were executed using the particular value for a row will be grouped, and the aggregate values of their outputs will be shown in other columns.

 ![Level of aggregation of the results data can be controlled using buttons on